-The Assessor's Office is responsible for estimating the market value and determining the classification of all real estate property in the City for property tax purposes.
+The Assessor's Office estimates market value and determines the classification of all real estate property in the City.

-Assessors view the property and verify or gather new information.
+Assessors view a property and verify or gather new information.

-Value and classification of all real estate properties must be established on January 2nd each year.
-The City of Minneapolis Assessor’s Office works throughout the year to estimate the market value of each property for the following January 2nd assessment.
-The Assessor’s Office applies one or more of the three approaches to value in determining a properties market value.
+Value and classification of all real estate property must be established on January 2 each year.
+The Assessor’s Office works throughout the year to estimate the market value of each property for the following January 2 assessment.
+We apply one (or more) of the three approaches to value to determine property market value.
 The three approaches are: Sales Comparison Approach, Cost Approach and Income Approach.
-While all three approaches are considered, one approach may be better suited than the others for estimating value of a particular property.
-The most commonly used approached for residential property in Minneapolis is the Sales Comparison Approach.
+Although all three approaches are considered, one approach may be better suited than the others.
+For example, the Sales Comparison Approach is typically used for Minneapolis residential property.

 Assessors compute the value.

 Each year the assessor analyzes actual sales of property in each community.
 Information on actual sales is updated to reflect market trends, and the property’s value is calculated.
-The market value estimated by the appraiser in this way should be very close to the amount the property would sell for, if placed on the open market.
+The estimated market value should be very close to the amount the property would sell for on the open market.
 The State Board of Equalization requires the overall level of assessment to be between 90-105% of market value.

 - All property is revalued each year as of January 2.

-- The estimate of market value represents a theoretical selling price for your property.
+- The estimated market value represents the theoretical selling price for your property.

-- If you believe that your property would not sell for the amount shown on your Market Value Notification or Truth in Taxation statements; you may contact the City of Minneapolis Assessor’s Office to discuss your concerns.
+- If you disagree with the estimated market value amount on your Valuation Notice, you may contact the Assessor’s Office to discuss your concerns.

-- The components that make up the market value are developed from replacement cost schedules, abstraction from sales data and other sources.
+- Components that make up the estimated market value are developed from cost schedules, sales data and other sources.

-- In general, the land typically accounts for 20-25% of total property value (lakeshore or other property with a location amenity will exceed that percentage).
+- Land typically accounts for 20-25% of total property value (lakeshore or other property with a location amenity will exceed that percentage).

-- Quantitative factors are items such as the square footage of the property, number of bathrooms or other features.
-The majority of the value is the basic square footage of the home.
+- Quantitative factors are items such as property square footage, number of bathrooms or other features.
+Most of the value is the basic square footage of the home.

-- The basic valuation model for a residential property is: (Square Feet of AREA) ($ per S.F. per Mass Appraisal Schedule) = Base Value plus additional features on a flat cost basis less all forms of depreciation plus site value equals market value.
+- A basic valuation model for a residential property is: (Square Feet of Building Area) ($ per Square Foot per Mass Appraisal Schedule) = Base Value plus additional features on a flat cost basis less all forms of depreciation plus site value equals market value.